Using the Merge Data View

 View a Project's Merge Data

-Clicking the Merge Data view opens up a page that will display all of the mergeable elements in a document.
+Clicking the View Merge Fields view opens up a page that will display all of the mergeable elements in a document.
 If you have spent time reviewing our Common Merge Field Templates, many of these items will look familiar as the template merge tags utilize the same merge data viewable here.

 You can also create new structures from scratch using the knowledge of working with merge fields.